grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 ### How can I retrieve a sent fax via API?

 When sending a fax via the API, the fax message `messageId` and rendered fax `attachmentId` can be used in the message store end points to retrieve the message information or attachment.
+Authorized apps can retrieve faxes for the user that authorized the app.
+Admin user authorized apps can retrieve faxes for the account.

 ### What formats can faxes be stored and retrieved in?